Medical Policy: 08.01.18

 Numerous proprietary spinal decompression devices have been granted 510(K) clearance under the FDA's pre-market approval process and are marketed under various trade names.
 These include the Vax-D, DRX 2000/9000, DRS (Decompression, Reduction, Stabilization) System, Lordex Decompression Unit, CAPP #522, SpineMED, Accu-SPINA, Antalgic-Trak, Extentrac Elite Multi-Directional Disc Decompression (M3D), IDD with Spina System, Triton DTS and other non-surgical spinal decompression devices.

-Vertebral axial decompression for the treatment of low back pain and all other applications is considered investigational.
+Decompression therapy, including vertebral axial decompression, for the treatment of low back pain and all other applications is considered investigational.

-Evidence for the efficacy of vertebral axial decompression is limited.
+Evidence for the efficacy of decompression therapy/vertebral axial decompression is limited.
 Additional randomized trials with validated outcome measures are required to determine the effectiveness of this treatment for low back pain or other indications

 Procedure Codes and Billing Guidelines: